 Youth Reporter Agnella recently finished her placement volunteering with ICS.
-Whilst on placement, Angella met Stella, a young
+Whilst on placement, Angella met Stella, a young entrepenur with big plans for her buisness.

 Tabu Stella is a 22-year-old girl who defined all odd to bravely to start a business amidst being a laughing stock in her village of Kitimbwa.
-After school, she
+After school, she enroled in a course in computer science and maintenance.

 Stella who is the 5th of 6 children decided to start a confectionery shop at the age of 18 after her mother passed away.
 She dropped her previous job in Kayunga due to insufficient pay and decided to move back to Kitimbwa.